 THE FIRST TEST DRIVE:

 - VERTICAL FOR VANE– The vane can be inclined from the vertical position to 30 degrees.
 To change the vane’s position loosen the vane’s axis locking knob and push the lead weights up.
 To start, leave it at vertical.

 - MIDDLE FOR RATIO KNOB – Try the ratio knob at the middle setting.

 - You might refresh yourself with all the set-up procedures from the detailed instructions…. but many never do… Essentially:

 - Vane set with the leading edge dead into the wind

 - Lock the main rudder, not centered but in that ‘sweet spot’ that holds the boat ‘on course’ and compensates for any tendencies of the boat – weather or lee helm.
 Engage the HYDROVANE by moving the ratio control from the neutral, right hand position (with the rod pointing vertical/down) to the middle setting (with the rod off to the side – pointing at 4:00 o’clock).

 - Stand back and watch.

-- Increase power by moving the Ratio to the far left setting.
+- Increasing/decreasing power by moving the Ratio knob settings

 - Typically you should now be marveling that it really does work.
 Let it perform for a while.
 Observe the wake.
 The goal is to achieve a straighter wake – and reduce the yaw……well, many do not bother as it should be steering just fine… even without tuning.